 Suggestions generated by algorithms cannot match our wide music tastes.

-- Social interactions: message inbox, feed, groups/communities
+- Social interactions: message inbox, groups (“taste buds”), sharing feed

-- Organization of Spotify recommendations: “Listen to Later” feature
+- Organization: “Listen to Later” feature

 How Social is Too Social?

 At first, I went in the direction of a full-blown messaging inbox in Spotify.
 I thought that if people can have meaningful conversations and easily send music to friends who share the same taste, they would find it easy and fun.

 I continued with different variations ranging from message-heavy to no messaging at all.